svennam92/openshift101/workshop/part2-openshift_ibmcloud/exercise-8.md

    ![](../assets/views-img-3.png)

-3. Filter out log lines to display only lines that tagged as debug lines.
+3. Filter out log lines to display only lines that are tagged as debug lines.
 Enter in the search bar the following query: `level:debug`

    ![](../assets/views-img-4.png)